Wedding Ceremony Music: Complete Guide - Cheese Wedding Cake Shop

 Your venue's size and restrictions will impact your music choices, so factor these considerations into your planning.

 Don't forget to account for additional expenses like equipment rental, travel fees, and setup time.
-If you're working with a tighter budget, consider hiring a soloist for the ceremony and transitioning to pre-recorded music for other event portions.
+If you're working with a tighter budget, consider hiring a soloist for the ceremony and using pre-recorded music for other portions of the event.
+For advice on choosing an inclusive venue that accommodates all guests, see this guide to accessible wedding venues.

 Remember that professional musicians often offer customisable packages, so don't hesitate to discuss your specific needs and budget constraints with potential performers.